mqtthiqs/at-doc/docs/atelier/multichannel.md

 ## Setup

 The numbers of channels in modules is equal to the number of output channels of the application.
-These can be changed in the [Audio and MIDI Setup](getting-started.md#application-audio-midi-setup).
-The number of input channels can be different to the number of output channels.
-In this case the [fanning and folding](#fanning-and-folding) technique described above is applied to distribute the channels as even as possible.
-That means the mono input from a microphone will be available on all channels.
+The hardware output channels can be configured in the [Audio and MIDI Setup](getting-started.md#application-audio-midi-setup).
+The number of input channels may differ from the number of output channels.
+In this case the [fanning and folding](#fanning-and-folding) technique described above is applied to distribute the channels as evenly as possible.
+That means for instance that the mono input from a microphone will be available on all channels.

 When _Atelier_ is used as a plug-in it automatically adapts to the numbers of channels of the track it is instantiated on.